 The UK GDPR requires UEA to record the technical and organisational security measures for all personal data we process.
 This work is ongoing, but if you require information on the security of your personal data, contact firstname.lastname@example.org in the first instance.

-Where Is Your Information Kept
+Where Your is Information Kept

 Your personal data will normally be stored by the University on campus, in either paper or digital format.
 Data will only be held offsite where we have a contract with the organisation providing that storage, which will usually be part of a wider service.
-An example of offsite data storage is Office 365.
+An example of offsite data storage is Microsoft 365.

 Occasionally, these service providers are based, or store their information, outside of the UK.
-If we transfer or store information outside the European Economic Area the University must ensure additional steps are taken to protect your information.
+If we transfer or store information outside the UK the University must ensure additional steps are taken to protect your information.
 In these cases we will either: ensure our contract with the organisation includes specific clauses approved by the EU / UK government; ensure that the transfer is to a country deemed to provide an adequate level of protection for your data; ensure a lawful derogation applies.

 How Long We Keep Your Information